Find the header below that describes the type of data skills you are looking for.

 Materials in this section can help students learn to think about qualities of groups instead of pointing to single data points, create and describe data in distributions (dot plots, box plots, and histograms), and reflect on what can be learned about populations or phenomena by looking at how they vary.

-- One vs. many – statistical thinking (Instructional slides)
+- Key ideas for statistical thinking (Instructional slides)

 - Show and describe variability in a distribution (Instructional slides)